 - Caruth Properties East—Undeveloped property east of Central Expressway, between W. Renner Road and the President George Bush Turnpike, and west of the DART light rail corridor.

-- Bush Central Station—Vacant property, east of the DART light rail corridor, between W. Renner Road and the President George Bush Turnpike, and east of N. Plano Road.
+- Bush Central Station—Property currently under development, east of the DART light rail corridor, between W. Renner Road and the President George Bush Turnpike, and west of N. Plano Road.

 Adopted Development Codes